kytulendu/rra-krr/rrowl.md

 - A Rra-krr plasma pistol.
 - He was usually wear minimal or no clothing, except on special occasion.
 His casual/hunting clothing consist of either a black or dark brown pants or usually, no pants, with two belts made from leather, one is utility belt that worn around his shoulder and another worn around his waist, waist belt is attached to his sword holder and scabbard at left side, his plasma pistol holsters attracted at right side, sometimes he is wearing Ceramite vest for extra protection against high powered projectile or energy weapons, just in-case.
 His favorite clothing is powered armor, if that count as clothing :P
 - He have his own space ship and a small crew of his own (although he isn’t the captain), the ship named Bloody-Claw, she was a very old Prowling Hunter class warship (comparable to human’s battle cruiser star ship class, but with a cloaking device), repaired, redecorate interior, retrofitted with many current technology and modified energy source from inferior fusion reactor to three redundant Zero-Point-Module, commissioned and gifted to him by the Patriarch and Zaar-Skarrowl.
 Although, it still have many outdated but upgraded systems.
-The ship have no heavy weapons system due to their weapon regulation law. (by “heavy weapon system” in Rra-krr's term is any single weapon system that powerful enough to destroy a continent on a planet in one shot).
+The ship have no heavy weapons system due to their weapon regulation law on private space craft. (by “heavy weapon system” in Rra-krr's term is any single weapon system that powerful enough to destroy a continent on a planet in one shot).
 Due to upgraded and modified systems and the ship equipped with an Advanced Interface Chair (a brain to computer interface device, standard among Rra-krr space craft, use by telepath to pilot the ship in hyperspace), the Bloody-Claw can be pilot by 1 pilot by using the chair.
 Although the ship require at lest 3 pilot, with one telepath using the chair to aid navigation systems when travel in hyperspace for optimal operation.
 He sometimes also use the ship as his den.